 This can be a fun and challenging process.
 As a junior in high school, your student can begin to explore many career options by checking out some of these links:

-CSU Stanislaus Library provides access to online catalog, a powerful interface to located books and other library materials.
+Stanislaus State Library provides access to online catalog, a powerful interface to located books and other library materials.
 Start by using the keyword "career" and read available resources related to specific careers and career exploration online!

 And there's always Google.